apollo

 How does the drug interact with Mefast 100 Suspension 60 ml:

-Coadministration of Mefast 100 Suspension 60 ml with Everolimus can increase the risk or severity of kidney disease.
+Taking Mefast 100 Suspension 60 ml with fondaparinux can increase the risk of bleeding.

 How to manage the interaction:

-Taking Mefast 100 Suspension 60 ml with Everolimus together can result in an interaction, it can be taken if a doctor has advised it.
-However, if you notice any symptoms of nausea, vomiting, loss of appetite, increased or decreased urination, sudden weight gain or weight loss, fluid retention, swelling, shortness of breath, muscle cramps, tiredness, weakness, dizziness, confusion, and irregular heart rhythm you should contact a doctor immediately.
-Do not stop using any medications without talking to a doctor.
+Co-administration of Fondaparinux with Mefast 100 Suspension 60 ml can result in an interaction, but it can be taken if your doctor has advised it.
+However, if you experience bleeding or bruising, feeling dizzy or lightheaded, dark or bloody stools, headache, weakness contact your doctor right away.
+Do not stop using any medications without first talking to your doctor.

 How does the drug interact with Mefast 100 Suspension 60 ml:

-Coadministration of Mefast 100 Suspension 60 ml with Celecoxib can increase the risk or severity of bleeding and ulcers of the stomach.
+Co-administration of Mefast 100 Suspension 60 ml with Flurbiprofen can increase the risk or severity of gastric bleeding, ulceration, and rarely, perforation leading to serious blood loss.

 How to manage the interaction:

-Taking Mefast 100 Suspension 60 ml with Celecoxib together can result in an interaction, it can be taken if your doctor has advised it.
-However, if you notice any unusual bleeding or bruising, loos stools, dizziness, lightheadedness, red or black tarry stools, coughing up or vomiting blood, severe headache, and weakness, you should contact a doctor immediately.
+Taking Mefast 100 Suspension 60 ml with Flurbiprofen together can result in an interaction, it can be taken if your doctor has advised it.
+However, if you notice any symptoms of dizziness, lightheadedness, unusual bleeding or bruising, red or black tarry stools, coughing up or vomiting blood, severe headache, and weakness, you should contact a doctor immediately.
 Do not stop using any medications without talking to a doctor.

 How does the drug interact with Mefast 100 Suspension 60 ml: